-(These are the curriculum expressions that are the backbone for Shane Doyle’s teaching unit, “Traditional Native Games Along the Lewis and Clark Trail.”)
+(These are the curriculum expressions that are the backbone for Shane Doyle’s curricular unit, “Traditional Native Games Along the Lewis and Clark Trail.”)

 Students will understand that: